MinHuang28/Cam/_pages/cv.md

 Skills
 ======
-* Good at Matlab, ArcGIS, and LaTeX
+* Good at Python, Matlab, ArcGIS, and LaTeX
-* Just Start with python and FEniCS
+* Just get familiar with DOLFINx / FEniCS

 Activities
 ======
-* Current player of the University of Cambridge badminton team
+* Active player of the University of Cambridge badminton team
 * Volunteer for science popularization of Danxiashan UNESCO Global Geopark, China